Liberal Party (Sudan): First democratic period

 In August 1955 the garrison at Torit in the south rebelled, the first move in the First Sudanese Civil War (1955–1972).
 The troops, who were southerners, were concerned that the government planned to replace them by northerners.
 In the ensuing disturbances 261 northerners were killed in different locations across the south, and 75 southerners.
 The Liberal Party was among those calling for British military intervention, which some expected to favor the rebels.
 However, the British supported demands that the rebels surrender, and by mid-September 1955 a fragile peace had been restored.

 Sudan became independent on 1 January 1956.
 Some of the more educated southerners felt that the Liberal party had been bought out by the northerners.
 In 1957 two intellectuals, Father Saturnino Lohure Hilangi and Ezboni Mondiri Gwanza, founded the Southern Sudan Federal Party (SSFP), which beat the Liberals and won forty seats in the parliamentary elections held in February and March 1958.
-When the SSFP spoke up in parliament for the north to consider Sudanese federation, as promised, the government arrested Mondiri and the SSFP broke up.
+When the SSFP spoke up in parliament for the north to consider a Sudanese federation, as promised, the government arrested Mondiri and the SSFP broke up.
 In its place, Father Saturnino formed the Southern Block, with 25 members.
 After the 1958 elections cynical northerners exploited personal and ethnic hostilities to split the party into rival factions and to win the support of Liberal MPs.
 The Sudanese parliament was dissolved in November 1958 after a military coup by General Ibrahim Abboud.